Want to reduce your plastic waste but don’t know where to start?

-Bulk and refill stores will be very used to these types of a container being used and will be expecting it.
+Bulk and refill stores will be very used to these types of containers being used and expect it.

-However, you may have to educate some traders but once you have gotten over the initial awkwardness they are usually only to happy to help.
-By shopping in this way you can cut out the plastic at the source and it will never find its way into your home.
+However, you may have to educate some traders, but once you have gotten over the initial awkwardness, they are usually only too happy to help.
+By shopping in this way, you can cut out the plastic at the source, and it will never find its way into your home.

 At this point, you can plan your trip with the plastic packaging already taken out of the equation.
 This is great because you have effectively reduced your plastic waste by choosing not to buy it at all.

 Here is a brilliant video showing just how easy it is to make your own bags.
-Plus by using these guidelines you can very easily make your own shopping bags, produce bags, bread bags, and lunch containers.
+Plus, you can very easily make your own shopping bags, produce bags, bread bags, and lunch containers by using these guidelines.

 Bulk stores are the best option here but other independents are always an option.
 Firstly. buying in bulk means less packaging which brings down the plastic consumption.